DarraghReid/eden/TESTING.md

 * On the Home Page, on smaller screens, click the burger icon to validate that the navigation links drop down.
 * On the Home Page, on smaller screens, click the burger icon, then click the "Home" button and validate that it navigates to the Home Page.
 * On the Home Page, on smaller screens, click the burger icon, then click the "Design" button and validate that it navigates to the Studio.
+* On the 404 Page, click to logo and validate that it navigates to the Home page.
+* On the 404 Page, click the "Home" button in the menu and validate that it navigates to the Home Page.
+* On the 404 Page, click the "Design" button in the menu and validate that it navigates to the Studio.
+* On the 404 Page, click the "Go Back Home" call-to-action button and validate that it navigates to the Studio.
+* On the 404 Page, on smaller screens, click the burger icon to validate that the navigation links drop down.
+* On the 404 Page, on smaller screens, click the burger icon, then click the "Home" button and validate that it navigates to the Home Page.
+* On the 404 Page, on smaller screens, click the burger icon, then click the "Design" button and validate that it navigates to the Studio.
 * In the footer, click the logo and validate that it navigates to the Home Page.
 * In the footer, click the "back to top" button and validate that it navigates to the Home Page.